pghalliday/ethereum-greeter/README.md

 // start the test network and start mining
 ./start.sh

-// conpile the contract (compiles greeter.sol, writing the abi and code to the build directory) node compile.js
+// compile the contract (compiles greeter.sol, writing the abi and code to the build directory) node compile.js

+// OR compile the contract with the JS compiler (compiles greeter.sol, writing the abi and code to the build directory)
+// NB.
+This is much slower than using web3 and the binary compiler available in the running node node compile-js.js

+// OR compile the contract directly with the binary compiler (compiles greeter.sol, writing the abi and code to the build directory)
+// NB.
+This is fastest but comparable to using web3 and doing it through the running node ./compile.sh

 // deploy the contract (writes address to the data directory) node deploy.js

-// call the contract method (reads the abi and address from the data directory) node call.js
+// call the contract method
+node call.js

 // Cleanup by killing the contract